jrroosevelt/VS2PCG/Card clarifications A-L.md

 *Set: Thunderbolts*

-Q: If I play Machine to reduce the amount I pay for characters and play
+Q: If I play Machine to reduce the amount I pay for characters and play a 1-cost character, but pay 0 points for it, do I still get XP?

+A: Yes.
+See the [glossary entry for Cost](https://www.reddit.com/r/VS2PCG/wiki/glossary#wiki_cost_.28recruit_cost.29) for more info.

 # [Hobgoblin](http://vs.tcgbrowser.com/images/cards/big/SFO-009.jpg)
 ^CardNumber: ^SFO-009